jbx-protocol/juice-docs-v2/docs/learn/risks.md

      With an overflow allowance of zero, all treasury funds belonging to the community – funds in excess of the distribution limit – can not be accessed by the project owner.
 The only way funds can leave the treasury is through token redemptions.

-     A non-zero overflow allowance gives the project owner access to a portion of the community's funds for on-demaind distribution to arbitrary addresses.
+     A non-zero overflow allowance gives the project owner access to a portion of the community's funds for on-demand distribution to arbitrary addresses.

      <Highlight color="#009933"><strong>Used productively</strong></Highlight> this can be used to manage discretionary spending.<br/><br/>

      <Highlight color="#ff3300"><strong>Used maliciously</strong></Highlight> this can be used to rug the entire treasury into an arbitrary wallet.<br/><br/>

-   * **Allowing on-demand token minting**
+   * **Paused token minting**

-     While token minting isn't allowed, the only way for new project tokens to be minted and distributed is for the project to receive new funds into its treasury.
+     While token minting is paused, the only way for new project tokens to be minted and distributed is for the project to receive new funds into its treasury.
 Tokens will get minted in accordance to the current funding cycle's values.

-     If token minting is allowed, an arbitrary number of tokens can be minted and distributed by the project owner, diluting the redemption value of all outstanding tokens.
+     If token minting isn't paused, an arbitrary number of tokens can be minted and distributed by the project owner, diluting the redemption value of all outstanding tokens.

      <Highlight color="#009933"><strong>Used productively</strong></Highlight> this can be used to premint tokens to members, or satisfy other agreed upon inflationary treasury strategies.<br/><br/>

-     <Highlight color="#ff3300"><strong>Used maliciously</strong></Highlight> this can be used to mint exorbenant amount of tokens and redeem them to reclaim treasury funds into an arbitrary wallet.<br/><br/>
+     <Highlight color="#ff3300"><strong>Used maliciously</strong></Highlight> this can be used to mint extra tokens and redeem them to reclaim treasury funds into an arbitrary wallet, rugging the entire treasury.<br/><br/>

    * **Allowing changing of project tokens**